 Why monitoring is important

-Website monitoring is critical to ensuring optimal performance and user experience.
+Monitoring is critical to ensuring optimal performance and user experience.
 It helps you identify issues that could lead to downtime, slow response times, or errors.
-By monitoring your website, you can detect and resolve issues before they affect users, potentially saving you from losing revenue or customers.
+By monitoring your site, you can detect and resolve issues before they affect users, potentially saving you from losing revenue or customers.

 Common website issues and their impact on user experience